liberation-data/drivine/README.md

 ## Quickest Start

-Clone the **[starter template](https://github.com/liberation-data/drivine-inspiration)** and start hacking.
+Clone the **[sample app](https://github.com/liberation-data/drivine-inspiration)** and start hacking.

-This module
-contains a basic starter template.
+The sample app contains a basic starter template.
 Also, so that you can get rolling as quickly as possible, a number a graph database koans, for typical use-cases - recommendations, social networks, etc, each presented in a Drivine style.

 ## Detailed Documentation